cfjedimaster/coldfusion-cfc-acrobat-services/readme.md

 Currently the list of supported endpoints is slim, but I'm hoping to add more over time.
 As always, PRs are welcome.

+For documentation on individual method arguments, check the [REST API documentation](https://developer.adobe.com/document-services/docs/apis/).
+While my code will have matching arguments, some are enums and will be listed the docs.

 ## Supported APIs

 * [Auto-Tag PDF](https://developer.adobe.com/document-services/docs/overview/pdf-accessibility-auto-tag-api/) - demo may be found in `code/autotag_pdf.cfm`